Yes some of our toys do use batteries. Most of these will work fine without batteries they just won’t have the sounds and lights.

 All membership levels borrow toys for three weeks with an option to renew for another two weeks (except for toys in our ‘Popular’ category which cannot be renewed).

-You can do this by login onto your account.Member Login
+You can do this by logging in to your SETLS account.Member Login

 No, all toys are classified the same with no limits.
 Some toys are labelled with recommended borrowing ages.
 The only limits will be whether the toys will fit in the car or on the pram.

 A rare few toys from our collection will have a status outlining it is more appropriate for certain age groups.
 I.e for 6 yrs+

 In the current climate we are asking everyone to be extra vigliant with cleaning their toys before returning to the toy library.

 Please do not come to a toy library if you are experiencing any cold/flu-type symptoms.
 If a member of your family is sick, please clean and disinfect all toys before they are returned.
 If anyone in your house has been unwell, please let the toy library know when you return the toys so they can be isolated.

 Yes.
 We couldn’t operate a Toy Library if the toys weren’t clean because no one wants to borrow a dirty toy.
 We ask all members to return toys in the condition that they would like to borrow them.
 We recommend that parents of babies disinfect all items before giving them to their children.